anasrobo/Uber_Trip_Analysis/README.md

 Create a branch (git checkout -b feature/your-feature)

 Commit & push

+# 📄 License
+Licensed under MIT.
+See LICENSE for details.

+“The best way to predict the future is to create it.” – Peter Drucker

+# Made with ❤️ by Anas

 Open a PR — let’s build the future of forecasting! 🚀